top of page

 In the immediate wake of the killing, long before the Commission weighed in on the matter, there was much public discussion of the fact that the doctors at Parkland Hospital found what was uniformly identified as a wound of entry at the base of the President’s throat.
 This didn’t jive with the story, already taking root, that the President had been shot by a single culprit firing from the rear.
 Where’d that frontal throat wound come from?

-In their December 3, 1963 edition, the publishers of Life magazine sought to ease the public’s confusion.
+In their December 3, 1963 edition, the publishers of LIFE magazine sought to ease the public’s confusion.
 At this time, the film made by Abraham Zapruder of the murder was still in the custody of Time-Life and it was probably assumed it would never be shown publicly.

 In order to explain the incongruity presented by a rearward shooter and a frontal wound, Life explained that the film showed the President turning far to his right to wave at the crowd – far enough to expose the front of his throat to the sniper’s alleged location.